AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8120 -->

-*  The WAI-ARIA attribute `aria-atomic="true”` has been added to the error container tag.
+*  The WAI-ARIA attribute `aria-atomic="true"` has been added to the error container tag.
 [GitHub-29560](https://github.com/magento/magento2/issues/29560)

 <!-- ENGCOM-8175 -->